richlee33/processmonitor/README.md

 considerations
 --------------

-if the cpu value in proces_monitor.py constantly returns {} then most likely the worker processes are stopping and starting as or more frequently than sampling frequency.  increase the command line frequency value.  its normal for a new execution of this program to have the cpu value return {} once in the beginning.
+if the cpu value in proces_monitor.py constantly returns {} then most likely the worker processes are stopping and starting or more frequently than the sampling rate.
+change the frequency sampling rate to a lower number.
+its normal for a new execution of this program to have the cpu value return {} once in the beginning.